osmdroid/osmdroid/README.md

 ```
     compile 'org.osmdroid:osmdroid-android:<VERSION>-SNAPSHOT:debug@aar'
 ```
-Where VERSION is the version listed as the value for `pom.version` in `gradle.properties`.
+Where VERSION is the version listed as the value for `pom.version` in osmdroid's `gradle.properties`.
 Note that when using the release versions from Maven Central, drop the `:debug@aar` part.
 When using a "release" version that you build locally with gradle, you'll need `:debug@aar` instead.